feliceforgione/iEats2/README.md

 # Features

-- Authenicate uses by using Google, Facebook, or GitHub
+- Authenticate uses by using Google, Facebook, or GitHub
 - Process payments using Stripe
 - Fully reactive and responsive site
-- Easily add products and categores as administer
+- Easily add products and categories as administer
 - Manage orders

 <!-- ROADMAP -->